Can We Live Without Fear?

 Love is another great deflector of fear.
-Have you ever noticed how brave and fearless you get when something or someone you love are being challenged?
-Your love and the desire to save your loved ones causes your inner heroine to rise up, ready to do battle.
+Have you ever noticed how brave and fearless you get when something or someone you love is being challenged?
+Your love and the desire to save your loved ones cause your inner heroine to rise up, ready to do battle.

 I once had a manager who dove into a river to save her junior manager who was drowning.
 That story almost ended badly because in her attempt to save the other manager, she forgot she could not swim.
 Her own fear of drowning was forgotten in an instant.